BlokasLabs/pisound-micro-docs/docs/libpisoundmicro.md

 # Now let's say for one reason or another we're only interested in
 # the first half of voltage value range (0V ~ 1.65V), we want any
 # value higher than 1.65V to be clamped to maximum.
 We can get such
-# readings by adjusting the input_low and input_high attributes:
+# readings by adjusting the input_min and input_max attributes:
-echo 0 > /sys/pisound-micro/elements/pot/input_low
+echo 0 > /sys/pisound-micro/elements/pot/input_min
-echo 511 > /sys/pisound-micro/elements/pot/input_high
+echo 511 > /sys/pisound-micro/elements/pot/input_max

 # Now you should get only 1023 readings for the top half, and readings
 # between 0 and 1023 for the bottom half.
 The 0-511 range is mapped to